scalawithcats/scala-with-cats/src/raw/intro/early-access.md

 and Noel Welsh ( [noel@underscore.io](mailto:noel@underscore.io) ).
 </div>

+### Changelog {-}

+Starting from the February 2016 release, here are the major changes to the book:

+- Started to shift all code from Scalaz to Cats (currently version `0.4.0-SNAPSHOT`).
+Three chapters have been converted.

+- Added a new case study which builds a validation library.
+This case study introduces Kleislis.

+- Revamped the introduction to Applicatives to emphasise their use for combining values in a context, which is more idiomatic in Scala than the typical presentation.

+### Omissions {-}

 Here are the major things missing from the book:

 1. We haven't made the graphics for the graphical notation we've used to great effect to teach these concepts in our training courses.